-The VIC-20 Talk-Back was a speech synthesis electronics kit sold by Maplin way back in 1983.
+This is the VIC-20 Talk-Back, a speech synthesis electronics kit sold by Maplin way back in 1983.
+The Maplin part number is GB17T LK00A.
 The board was designed by Mark Brighton.
 This was a home build kit that you could build to make your VIC-20 talk.
 The speech system had a GI SP0256-AL speech chip at its core.
 This chip provided some of the following features :

 - A programmable digital filter which simulates the human voice tract.